Disaster Recovery from the Cloud – Is It Wise?

 Trusting Strangers with Confidential Data

 For most information, the cloud is adequately secure.
 Governmental agencies and companies that have contracts with the Department of Defense, however, likely have files that require additional protection.
-Confidential information, whether of a governmental or business nature, is safer when stored on local servers or a Private Cloud from a Cloud Service Provider deploying a dedicated, fully managed, secure solution.
+Confidential information, whether of a governmental or business nature, is safer when stored on local servers or on a private cloud from a service provider deploying a dedicated, fully managed, secure solution.

 Disaster Recovery and Speed